 In support of the proposed concept design, we will also undertake an outline investment appraisal of its capital and revenue investment needs and how these might be met.

 Stakeholder engagement and public consultation

-The assessment of any detailed design proposals and resulting planning application for the Market Square will consider the impact they might have on listed buildings.
+The assessment of any detailed design proposals and resulting planning application for Market Square will consider the impact the proposals might have on listed buildings.
 It will also consider their potential impact on the character and appearance of the Historic Core Conservation Area, which includes Market Square.
 The Historic Core Conservation Area Appraisal will inform any detailed design assessment.